 The Master of Professional Psychology Practice fully incorporates the 5+1 pathway to general registration as a psychologist with the Australian Health Practitioners Agency (AHPRA).
 In the first year of the course, students undertake and successfully complete the Master of Professional Psychology.
 The second year comprises the Psychology Board of Australia (PsyBA) Internship (+1) during which students develop therapeutic skills, professional knowledge, and experience in psychological practice.

 On successful completion of the degree, graduates will have completed supervised field placements, undertaken individual and group supervision, and acquired the professional skills to meet the requirements for the ‘5+1 internship model’ for generalist registration as

-Although this course is a pathway to full registration as a general psychologists for fourth year graduates, APAC cannot accredit the PsyBA Internship Program.
-For this reason, this is not an APAC accredited postgraduate course of study.
+This course is a pathway to full registration as a general psychologist, with fourth year graduates entering into the APAC accredited fifth year.
+The sixth year Internship (+1) requires individual PsyBA approval for each student and is therefore not an APAC accredited postgraduate course of study.

 |Delivery: Full Time Only||Fees: Fee information can be found here|

 |Duration: 2 Years, or 1 Year Internship with External 5th Year||FEE-HELP: Yes|